slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

     -   How have you hardened your executors against malicious tenants?
 Examples: configuration hardening, limiting attack surface
     -   How frequently do you update your isolation software?
     -   What is your process for responding to vulnerability disclosures?
 What about vulnerabilities in your dependencies?
+    -   What prevents a malicious build from gaining persistence and influencing subsequent builds?

 -   Creation and destruction
-    -   What environment is available in executors on creation?
+    -   What tools and environment are available in executors on creation?
 How were the elements of this environment chosen?
+Examples: A minimal Linux distribution with its package manager, OSX with HomeBrew
     -   How long could a compromised executor remain active in the build system?

 -   Network access